Living with dementia: food preparation

 For many people with dementia using tinned food is economical and convenient, however opening tins may prove difficult.

 Whilst the method of using the tin opener is the same design features vary.
-Metal butterfly tin openers are straightforward to use and are likely to be familiar you.
+Metal butterfly tin openers are straightforward to use and are likely to be familiar to you.
 Basic models have narrow metal handles with a small turning butterfly and these can be difficult to grip.
 Those with wide non-slip handles and a larger turning butterfly may be easier for you to hold and use.

 Tin openers are available in several colours, making them clearer to identify in amongst other utensils.